awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 **To create your cluster with `eksctl`**

 1. Choose a tab below that best matches your compute requirements\.
 Though the following procedure will create a cluster with one compute option, you can add any of the other options after your cluster is created\.
 To learn more about each option, see [Amazon EKS compute](eks-compute.md)\.
 If you want to create a cluster that only runs Linux applications on AWS Fargate, then choose **AWS Fargate – Linux**\.
 If you intend to run Linux applications on Amazon EC2 instances, then choose **Managed nodes – Linux**\.
 If you want to run Windows applications on Amazon EC2 instances, then choose **Self\-managed nodes – Windows**\.
+Though not covered in this guide, you can also add [Bottlerocket](http://aws.amazon.com/bottlerocket/) nodes to your cluster\.
+For more information, see [Launching self\-managed Bottlerocket nodes](launch-node-bottlerocket.md)\.

 ------
 #### [ AWS Fargate – Linux ]